 Are you an email hoarder?
 I certainly am.
 This is something that I have talked with my friends about quite a few times.
-I upgraded my Gmail account storage a while ago so that I don’t have to delete email.
+I upgraded my Gmail account storage a while ago so that I don't have to delete email.
 I use it as a filing system.
-Of course I do delete spam, advertisements, and mailing list.
-But I keep anything that I think might be useful in the future.
+Of course I do delete spam, advertisements, and mailing lists.
+But, I keep anything that I think might be useful in the future.
 This has come in handy on several occasions.
 A friend will mention a product or service, or I realize that I want to check out something specific and I think “Hmm… I am pretty sure that I got a pitch about that.”
-The guest post below gives some insight into how long you should hang on to your emails.
+Then, I can do a quick search of my Gmail, find it, and act on it.

 Today it is essential that that every organization whether large or small implements an email retention policy which ensures that it is compliant with business requirements, and regulations relating to e-discovery, the Freedom of Information Act, the data Protection Act, taxation regulations, and other current legislation.